Mashup novel

-A mash-up novel (also called "mashup" or "mashed-up novel") is an unauthorised non-canonical work of fiction, often parodical, which combines a well-known pre-existing literature text with another genre.
+A mashup novel (or mash-up novel or mashed-up novel, or simply mashup) is an unauthorised non-canonical work of fiction, often parodical, which combines a well-known pre-existing literature text with another genre.
 The term was popularized in reference to horror writer Seth Grahame-Smith and his work on the classical novels of Jane Austen.

 Characteristics

-Marjorie Kehe of the Christian Science Monitor renders this admixture of classic text as "somewhere between 60 and 85 percent original text, with new plot twists added by contemporary co-authors".
+Marjorie Kehe of The Christian Science Monitor renders this admixture of classic text as "somewhere between 60 and 85 percent original text, with new plot twists added by contemporary co-authors".
 These "twists" often include horror fiction elements like vampires, werewolves or zombies.

 While most works in mash-up genre rely on fictional texts as their basis, other works like Abraham Lincoln, Vampire Hunter or Queen Victoria: Demon Hunter superimpose the same sort of contrasting genre upon historical figures and events.
-A more recent phenomenon within the genre is the combination of more than two original works, or genres, as in the case of Robinson Crusoe (The Eerie Adventures of the Lycanthrope), which combines the original novel with elements borrowed from the works of H. P. Lovecraft as well as the popular genre of werewolf fiction; accordingly, the work attributed to three authors – Daniel Defoe, H. P. Lovecraft and Peter Clines.
+A more recent phenomenon within the genre is the combination of more than two original works, or genres, as in the case of Robinson Crusoe (The Eerie Adventures of the Lycanthrope), which combines the original novel with elements borrowed from the works of H. P. Lovecraft as well as the popular genre of werewolf fiction; accordingly, the work was attributed to three authors: Daniel Defoe, H. P. Lovecraft and Peter Clines.